Paohkin/NP-Trend/README.md

 2.  **Scalable Parallel Parsing (`parser` Lambda)**
     -   **Trigger**: This Lambda is triggered directly by messages arriving in the "Task SQS Queue", with a batch size of 10.
-    -   **Controlled Concurrency**: Lambda's **Reserved Concurrency** is set to a reasonable number (e.g., 20) to limit simultaneous requests to the target website, preventing DDOS-like behavior.
+    -   **Controlled Concurrency**: Lambda's **Reserved Concurrency** is set to a reasonable number (e.g., 20) to limit simultaneous requests to the target website, ensuring stable operation and preventing excessive server load.
     -   **Robust Parsing**: Uses **Playwright** to handle dynamic, JavaScript-heavy pages.
 It includes an internal retry mechanism for transient network errors.
     -   **Error Handling**:
         -   For permanent errors (e.g., a novel is now private), a placeholder item is generated.